Doyinstx/ShowTime/README.md

 - `get-tier-price`: Get price for specific ticket tier
 - `get-total-tickets-sold`: Get total tickets sold across all tiers
 - `get-tier-sales`: Get detailed sales breakdown by tier
+- `get-escrow-balance`: Get total STX held in escrow for an event
+- `is-refund-eligible`: Check if user is eligible for refund
+- `get-refund-amount`: Get refund amount for a user's booking

 ## Usage